 Is Amsterdam safe to visit?
 A comprehensive safety guide

-Published by: Bounce12 February, 2023
+Published by: BouncePosted

 Known for its amazing architecture, breathtaking canals and interesting museums, Amsterdam is called a cultural hub for its vibrant art and music scene.
 Tourists love the rich history of the city and the easygoing, laid-back way the locals face the day.
 But, is Amsterdam safe to visit?
 Generally, it is one of the safest cities in Europe and most travelers have no problems.

 Amsterdam is safe for tourists and when you vacation here, you'll be both happy and well entertained.
 Close to 900,000 people call this fantastic city home, and about 5 million tourists come to see the sights every year.
-There are still pickpockets and other petty crimes that tourists fall victim to, so even the most experienced traveler should stay alert and use an Amsterdam luggage storage locker to keep belongings secure.
+There are still pickpockets and other petty crimes that tourists fall victim to, so even the most experienced traveler should stay alert and use an Amsterdam luggage storage to keep belongings secure.

 Locals are known for being friendly and most do speak some English.
 Generally, Amsterdam locals are willing to chat and help you find your way through the city.
-Amsterdam is not a dangerous city but in the high peak tourism season of summertime, you still want to stay on your toes.

 Is Amsterdam safe to visit right now?